Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 ## 2020-01-23 18.65
 ```

-Rember, although we had filter only one column, the index comes together.
+Remember, although we had filter only one column, the index comes together.
 Another way to do that is use the function *cl* from the package *quantmod*, which can extract and transform colums of time-series objects.

 Now, before we go any further, let's plot a candlestick of the original data *ABEV3*.
 We will use the function *candleChart* from *quantmod*.
  ``` r